Index Page 1

 Kodak's patent for Iophendylate actually expired in the 1950's.

-Burton to Ursula Coxhead, critizing the flawed criteria used for diagnosing
+to Ursula Coxhead, critizing the flawed criteria used for diagnosing

-Myodil induced Adhesive Arachnoiditis during the UK
+Myodil induced Adhesive Arachnoiditis during the UK litigation in 1994.

-Legal Aid Board to Ursula Coxhead acknowledging being invited to the educational
+Board to Ursula Coxhead acknowledging being invited to the educational

-conference and their view regarding the flawed criteria
+conference and their view regarding the flawed criteria used to diagnose

-from the Legal Aid Board to Ursula Coxhead confirming a representative
+the Legal Aid Board to Ursula Coxhead confirming a representative from the

-correspondence from an American lawyer to Ursula's solicitor, in the
+from an American lawyer to Ursula's solicitor, in the letter the American

 September 1995, contradictory